Why this clever smart home remote is my favourite gadget of CES 2017

 That’s fine if you love your tech and don’t mind dealing with the occasional problem, but chances are the people you live with don’t agree.
 And do you really want to spend 10 minutes explaining everything to your parents when they come to visit?
 Probably not.

-So well done Sevenhugs for coming up with an innovative, simple solution to a real problem.
+So well done, Sevenhugs, for coming up with an innovative, simple solution to a real problem.
 Sadly, most people will remember CES 2017 for the flashy TVs and stupid connected crap, but I’ll remember it for this innovative and elegant gadget.

 The Smart Remote from Sevenhugs is available to pre-order on Kickstarter